Surface areas of equifacetal polytopes inscribed in the unit sphere $\mathbb{S}^2$: Further remarks

 \section{Further remarks}

-There are 50 nonisomorphic combinatorial classes of simplicial convex polytopes with 9 vertices.
+There are 50 nonisomorphic combinatorial types of simplicial convex polytopes with 9 vertices.
 The methods used in this article can be used to greatly reduce the number of possible colorings to just a handful of cases.
 Each of those cases would then need to be analyzed individually using geometric methods to determine the surface area maximizer in $\mathcal{M}_9$.
-Of course, the same general method will work for finding the surface area maximizer in $\mathcal{M}_K$ for any $K$.
+In general, the same method from this paper will work for finding the surface area maximizer in $\mathcal{M}_K$ for any integer $K\geq 4$.